What Is Denial Management?

 Multi-Level Appeal Escalation

 When first-level appeals are unsuccessful, we systematically escalate through each available level: reconsideration, formal appeal, independent external review, and state insurance department complaints.
-Each escalation level uses progressively stronger evidence and legal arguments tailored to the reviewing body.
+Each escalation level uses progressively stronger evidence and legal arguments configured to the reviewing body.

 Denial Recovery Forecasting